top of page

 Polar Bears and Walruses can be quite curious and come close.
 You can never be sure with wild animals, which is important to be aware of.
 The chance of coming across Polar Bears is good, and the backgrounds for Polar Bear photography are unique.

 Our route is not set from start.
 As we have the use of the whole boat, we also have the freedom to plan depending on weather, ice and animal reports.
 The boat has Zodiacs for landing, but also for photography from low angles.
-We will use the Zodiacs to access areas that M/S Origo cannot get to.
+We will use the Zodiacs to access areas that M/S Stockholm cannot get to.

 Nature and wildlife are the focus of this tour.